Rall Wines Grenache Blanc (+)

-Dufter av voks og gul steinfrukt.
-Bløt og mineralsk frukt på smak med en tørr utgang.
-Knusktørr finish med tydelige tørrstoffer.
+Dufter av toast, nyper, gule epler, tre og voks.
+Rik og fyldig sødmefull frukt på smak med en tørr utgang.
+Balansert syre og en fyldig rik utgang.

 |Drikkevindu: